wp-plugins/evermore/Readme.txt

 = I want one of my posts to appear in full! =

-Include the magic word <!--nevermore--> in any post and Evermore will ignore that post.
-The magic word won' t appear when people view your post, but Evermore will see it and obey.
+Include the magic word &lt;!--nevermore--&gt; in any post and Evermore will ignore that post.
+The magic word won't appear when people view your post, but Evermore will see it and obey.

 = I've changed my mind.
 How can I get my posts back the way they were? =

 Just go to your WordPress Admin screen and disable the Evermore plugin.
 Everything will be back as it was.

-= Why not just add <!--more--> to my posts? =
+= Why not just add &lt;!--more--&gt; to my posts? =

-You can manually add <!--more--> to all your posts.
+You can manually add &lt;!--more--&gt; to all your posts.
 This has exactly the same effect as Evermore.
 But with Evermore, you can turn the abbreviations on or off with a few clicks just by enabling or disabling the plugin.
 With the manual way, you have to manually go in and edit each post.